For Thirty Years I Thought I Was a Christian

-For over 30 years I fooled myself into believing I was a Christian.
+For over 30 years, I fooled myself into believing I was a Christian.
 But I was really lost.
+My name is Beverly Hammett, and this is my story.
 I grew up in a Christian home.
 My father was a pastor, so I was in church from the time I was a week old.
 As a child, I always wanted to be good and would do things that I knew would please my parents and others.
 I remember hearing about needing to be saved, and I knew it was something I needed to do in order to please God and my parents.
 So when I was young, I don’t remember exactly how old, I remember going forward in church.
-I don’t remember why I went forward, I don’t remember if I was convicted about my sin, I don’t even remember if I prayed to get saved. ” I don’t remember anything except going forward at the invitation, and kneeling by the front pew with my father.”
-I don’t remember anything except going forward at the invitation, and kneeling by the front pew with my father.
+I don’t remember why I went forward, I don’t remember if I was convicted about my sin, I don’t even remember if I prayed to get saved.
+I don’t remember anything except going forward at the invitation and kneeling by the front pew with my father.
 For many years I looked on that time as the time of my salvation.

 God kept working on my heart, and soon it became harder to push off or explain away the conviction.
 In October of 1994, Bro.
 Gordon Silcox came to our church to preach a revival.
 The Lord really worked in my heart during that week, and I finally began to admit to myself that I might indeed be lost.
 But the devil began to work in my life also to keep me from getting saved.
 Several people were saved during that week, and others in the church began making comments about how they were just emotional and had already been saved.
 I began to wonder what people would say if I got saved.
 After all, I was the pastor’s wife.
 My prideful and deceitful heart began to think on all the good things I had done for the Lord and to try to convince me that I was indeed already saved.
 Then I began to wonder what it would do to my husband’s ministry if I were to get saved.
 All these things combined kept me from getting saved.
 I just pushed it to the back of my mind again and went on “serving the Lord.”